psu-libraries/contentdmtools/batchLoad/readme.md

 For batch-loading like compound objects into CONTENTdm, University Libraries uses the [Directory Structure](https://www.oclc.org/support/services/contentdm/help/compound-objects-help/adding-multiple-compound-objects/directory-structure.en.html) specification.
 When loading batches of compound objects, they must all be the same type of compound object: document or monograph (2-levels only).
 If both types are used in a collection, they will have to be uploaded in separate batches.
 This script uses PowerShell and is designed to run in Windows workstations.

-This script will take:
+This script will take
-  * a directory containing subdirectories for each compound object, each containing TIF images
+  * a directory containing subdirectories for each compound object, each containing TIF images,
-  * a master metadata file in tab-delimited text format called `metadata.txt`
+  * a master metadata file in tab-delimited text format called `metadata.txt`,

-and process out:
+and process out

   * individual tab-delimited text format metadata files, saved in the appropriate compound object subdirectory

-with the correct switches, the script can also:
+with the correct switches, the script can also
-  * run the TIF images through ABBYY Recognition Server to generate TXT and JP2 derivatives and save them in the correct compound object subdirectory for Project Client
+  * run the TIF images through ABBYY Recognition Server to generate TXT and JP2 derivatives and save them in the correct compound object subdirectory for Project Client, and
   * delete the TIF images from the upload package.

 ## Usage